cym13/various-tutorials/functional_programming.rst

 I have a friend that is great at programming.
-I have always liked talking with him about programming, design and paradigms because he has quite an insight on these topics and an interesting experience of C, C++ and python among other languages.
+I have always liked talking with him about programming, design and paradigms because he has quite an insight on such topics and an interesting experience of C, C++ and python among other languages.
 But he never used any functional language, and I kept teasing him on that point, so when he told me that he was actually considering learning a bit about functional programming I decided to find the perfect